Hira Singh Dard

-Giani Hira Singh Dard (30 september 1889 – 22 June 1965) was a Punjabi journalist and writer.
+Giani Hira Singh Dard (30 September 1889 – 22 June 1965) was a Punjabi journalist and writer.
 He had begun to write religious and patriotic poetry in his early youth under the pseudonym of "Dard".
 He was among the founders of Kendri Punjabi Likhari Sabha (Central Punjabi Writers Association).
 Hira Singh Dard was a revolutionary and his writings depict his revolt against the social evils.

 Life and work

 Giani Hira Singh Dard was born at village Ghaghrot (district Rawalpindi).
 His father's name was Bhai Hari Singh.

+He was the founder and editor of Punjabi monthly magazine called phulwari launched in 1924 and was a prominent platform for academic and political debate in the Punjabi language during the colonial era.
+It was published from Amritsar (1924–1930) and then moved to Lahore until 1942.
+Following the Partition in 1947, Dard revived the magazine in Jalandhar.Under Dard’s editorship, Phulwari became a critical platform for anticolonial sentiment, often defending the cause of complete independence and swadesh (self-reliance).The magazine was known for its "Anks" (dedicated volumes) on specific themes.While early issues were rooted in Sikh reformism, Dard's later years—and the revived magazine post-1947—reflected his increasingly leftist and Marxist views.

+April 1928:Chhut Todak Ank,focused on the eradication of untouchability.